fig02/Better-OoT/README.md

 **Background Music**: Set the background music to normal, random, or none.

-**Tunic Color**: Set the color of the 3 tunics in the game.
+**Tunic Colors**: Set the color of the 3 tunics in the game.
 There are many pre-determined colors to choose from.
 Random choice will randomly choose one of these colors.
 Completely random will generate a random color.

-**Tunic Color**: Set the color of Navi's many states.
+**Navi Colors**: Set the color of Navi's many states.
 There are many pre-determined colors to choose from.
 Random choice will randomly choose one of these colors.
 Completely random will generate a random color.

 **Low HP SFX**: Set the sound that will be played when Link is in critical health.